It all started in the 70’s

 More about Laurie

-She is our travel visionary and tireless researcher, creating beauty in every place we settle.
+She is our travel visionary and a tireless researcher, creating beauty everywhere we settle.

-She has been a waitress, special education teacher, parent educator, family therapist and a stress management coach.
+She has been a waitress, special education teacher, parent educator, family therapist, and stress management coach.
 Laurie is also a talented artist with a flair for design.

 Laurie is the one on the back of the ATV or bike.
 She loves letting Neil drive.

 Thanks to Laurie we learned about and got started house sitting, have found housesits in great places and made friends all over the world.